For a complete list of course prefixes, see the Course Prefix Index.

 Provides an opportunity for original study or investigation in the major or field of specialization on an individual and more autonomous basis.
 Neither a substitute for a catalog course nor a means of taking a catalog course on an individual basis.
-Requires application well in advance of regular registration with the student's advisor, the advisor's signature, and approval by both the instructor with whom the student will work and the chair of the department offering the course.
-An honors course that may be taken only by outstanding senior students who have completed at least one semester in residence and who have a cumulative GPA of 3.00 or better in the major or field of specialization.
+Requires application well in advance of regular registration with the students advisor, the advisors signature, and approval by both the instructor with whom the student will work and the chair of the department offering the course.
+This course may be taken only by outstanding senior students who have completed at least one semester in residence and who have a cumulative GPA of 3.00 or higher in the major or field of specialization.
 A special class fee may be required.

 First-Year Seminar.
 The First-Year Seminar series is specifically designed to meet the needs of the first-year student.
 Faculty volunteer to direct the seminars and choose course topics according to their own interests and areas of specialization.
 Class size is restricted so that, early in their college careers, students may interact directly with some of the best faculty the university has to offer.